What should I look for in a review course?

 What study materials should I bring with me to the course?

-If you are preparing for your ABOG oral board exam, then absolutely bring your CASE LIST!
+If you are preparing for your ABOG certifying board exam, then absolutely bring your CASE LIST!
 As a matter of fact, bring at least two paper copies.
 You will be using it daily.
 It is imperative that you have it with you during the optional evening sessions on strategy in constructing and defending your case list.
 At night, if you still have any oomph left, you will want to cross reference the test topic list and the ACOG references for each test topic on your case list.
 Obviously you will need it if you plan on a mock oral exam with one of the ABC faculty.
 Finally, exchange a copy with your neighbor -- they won't charge you a penny and the more set of eyes you can get on your case list, the better.
 Your case list...don't leave home without it!

 If you can't walk away, or you drank way too much coffee, then bring your ACOG Compendium, PRECIS, and/or PROLOGS.
 Each lecture topic has accompanying test topics as well as their ACOG references, which you can check/flag with the Compendium.
 You might consider indexing each lecture topic in the PROLOGs to check your comprehension of each lecture.
 Finally you can skim through your PRECIS for each of the lecture topics to validate the lecture focus.
 But whatever you do, DON'T BRING any textbooks.